chpmnrssll/herokuDocker/README.md

 # Node.js & MongoDB Docker Compose

-This is a simple Node.js + MongoDB Docker Compose config for use on Heroku.
+This is a simple Node.js & MongoDB Docker Compose config for use on Heroku.

+Example app comes with Koa, GraphQL, Mongoose, and ESLint setup.

 ## Usage